martinez120/CSV-Combiner/README.md

     main()

-Alternatively, you can use an alterd version of the program in which the user only inputs the file's directory
+Alternatively, you can use an altered version of the program in which the user only inputs the directory

 Program Example: